EmilePerron/vermin.js/README.md

 However, if you are handling your form submissions with Javascript, you need to know when a form submission is sent, but only when it is not spam.

 This can easily be done by listening to the `vermin-success` event instead of the `submit` event on your form.
 This event is triggered whenever a form submission that isn't considered as spam is made.
+When doing so, you can find the original submit event in `e.detail.event`.

 ## Configuration